The concepts of a swimming drill may sound intimidating, but it doesn’t have to be.

-First of all, the movements you do while practicing drills are completely different than the ones you do during regular swimming, and especially so in the beginning.
-This ensures that previously learned bad habits don’t have a chance to interfere during the (re-)learning phase of a swim stroke.
+First of all, the movements you do while practicing drills are often different than the ones you do during regular swimming, and especially so with the initial drills.

-Each drill is designed to teach one specific skill to be mastered.
-Tackling one skill at a time ensures that you don’t become overwhelmed and can be fully concentrated on the task at hand.
-Progress is faster and can be measured more easily this way.
+The purpose of each drill is to master a specific skill.
+Tackling one skill at a time ensures that you don’t become overwhelmed and can fully concentrate on the task at hand.

-It’s rather simple: once you have mastered a swimming drill, you are ready to progress to the next one without too much difficulty.
-But if a previous drill hasn’t been mastered, the next one will be much more difficult or even impossible to master.
+Progress occurs faster and is easier to evaluate.
+Once you have mastered a specific swimming drill, you are ready to progress to the next one without too much difficulty.

 How to practice swimming drills